Why You Should Have Prices On Your Self Storage Website

 But how do you communicate your value proposition in a highly competitive market without publishing your prices?
 Put simply, you can’t.
 Or at least, it’s nearly impossible.
 If you can’t give prospects what they are looking for in 10 seconds or less then they will go to a competitor who can.
 Yes, many of your self storage facility competitors are already doing this, and probably in your area.
 So, are you inadvertently sending business their way?

 Barriers and competition

-Going back to our original point, it is completely understandable that your self storage service is customised for each client and you probably have a proposal process in place that you want to maintain, but if you have “packages” that you offer at a fixed rate, why not include them on your website?
+Going back to our original point, it is completely understandable that your self storage service is customized for each client and you probably have a proposal process in place that you want to maintain, but if you have “packages” that you offer at a fixed rate, why not include them on your website?
 Having transparency around the offer helps to remove any barriers to a customer wanting to experience value for money.
-After all, your competitor might have a few more bells and whistles than you do, but if those bells and whistles are not in the buyers ‘need to have’ check list, your pricing transparency could just win over customer before Joe Bloggs Self Storage has had his face-to-face pitch and finally put his quote on the table.
+After all, your competitor might have a few more bells and whistles than you do, but if those bells and whistles are not in the buyer's ‘need to have’ check list, your pricing transparency could just win over that customer before Joe Bloggs Self Storage has had his face-to-face pitch and finally put his quote on the table.
 Expediency is key here.